perfectly-preserved-pie/automateordie.io---old/_posts/2020-06-14-using-kinobi-open-source-to-patch-custom-lob-applications.md

 To get a hint of what you _can_ (but sometimes don't need) to define, take a look at [Kinobi's page on the topic](https://mondada.atlassian.net/wiki/spaces/MSD/pages/553189450/Patch+Definitions).

 # Introducing Kinobi Open-Source (not self-hosted, not cloud)
 That JAMF article is pretty intimidating if you've never worked with APIs or JSON in general.
-Thankfully, we can stand on the shoulder of giants and use the solutions created by people have already done the impressive work before us.
+Thankfully, we can stand on the shoulder of giants and use the solutions created by people who have already done the impressive work before us.
 One of these solutions is Kinobi Open-Source.
 Kinobi is an external patch definition server that comes in 3 different flavors:
 * Kinobi Cloud, a cloud-hosted patch definition server for Jamf Pro with access to a Kinobi subscription and JSON importer.
 * Kinobi Self-Hosted, a self-hosted patch definition server for Jamf Pro with access to a Kinobi subscription and JSON importer.